envoyproxy/gateway/DOCS.md

 # Working on the Envoy Gateway Docs

 The documentation for the Envoy Gateway lives in the `docs/` directory.
-It's written using [reStructuredText], so you'll need a working familiarity with that!
+Any individual document can be written using either [reStructuredText] or [Markdown], you can choose the format that you're most comfortable with when working on the documentation.

 ## Documentation Structure